Award-Winning Israeli Novelist and Writer

 Shalev is the recipient of the Juliet Club Prize (Italy); The Prime Minister’s Prize (Israel); The Chiavari (Italy); The Entholomogical Prize (Israel); The Wizo Prize in France, Israel, and Italy; and The Brenner Prize of 2006—the highest Israeli literary recognition—for his novel A Pigeon and a Boy (Random House, 2007).
 He studied Psychology at Hebrew University in Jerusalem and produced and hosted several radio and television programs.

-He lives in Jerusalem and in the north of Israel, where he is a motorcycle and jeep enthusiast.
+He lives in a moshav in north Israel, where he is a motorcycle and jeep enthusiast.

 • My Wild Garden